kunalbarve02/kunalbarve02/README.md

 <h1 align="center">Hi 👋, I'm Kunal</h1>
-<h3 align="center">I am a aspiring Back-end developer .
+<h3 align="center">I am a aspiring Software Engineering especially interested in Backend Technologies.
 Highly motivated and passionate with a strong ability to solve problems and think critically.
 Able to effectively self-manage during independent projects, as well as collaborate in a team setting.
 I am always looking to improve and bring best out of myself everyday.</h3>

 - 🌱 I’m currently learning **System design, Cloud Computing(AWS), NestJS**